BurningKarl/LightOrgan/README.md

 1. A Raspberry Pi with Raspbian
 1. A WS2812B LED strip or similar

-## Steps
+## Guide
 1. Clone the repo and install the python libraries in `requirements.txt`
 1. Correctly set up the WS2812B LED strip
-1. Transform your Raspberry Pi into a Spotify player (optional)
+1. Play some music as the user pi
-1. Enjoy your light organ by running `python -u realtime_fft.py | sudo venv/bin/python stdin_to_led_strip.py`
+1. Enjoy your light organ by executing the correct command

-## Step 1: Repo and python setup
+### Step 1: Repo and Python setup
-Clone the repository, setup a python virtual environment and install all the necessary packages
+Clone the repository, setup a python virtual environment and install all the necessary packages with the following commands:
 ```bash
 git clone https://github.com/BurningKarl/LightOrgan.git
 cd LightOrgan